Fife/MSU-Robotics-Club/README.md

     Note that "diffusion_1.argos" can be replaced with any .argos file that has been included and compiled in the directory.

 There is also a script in the MSU-Robotics-Club directory that can be used to launch argos with the lua editor in a default prohject.
 It can be accessed by typing

     $ ./start-argos.sh

-    While in the MSU-Robotics Club directory
+    while in the MSU-Robotics Club directory.